Quansight-Labs/ndindex/docs/index.md

   invalid slices like `slice(0.5)` or `slice(0, 10, 0)` are allowed.
 Also
   slices that would always be equivalent like `slice(None, 10)` and `slice(0, 10)` are unequal.
-To contrast, ndindex objects always assume they are indices to numpy arrays and type check their input.
-The `reduce` method can be used to put the arguments into canonical form.
+To contrast, ndindex objects always assume they are indices to numpy arrays and type check their input, and the [`reduce()`](Slice.reduce) method can be used to put the arguments into canonical form.

-- Once you generalizing `slice` objects to more general indices, it is difficult to work with them in a uniform way.
+- Once you start generalizing `slice` objects to more general indices, it is difficult to work with them in a uniform way.
 For example, `a[i]` and `a[(i,)]` are always equivalent for numpy arrays, but `tuple`, `slice`, `int`, etc. are not related to one another.
 To contrast, all ndindex types